DHTMLX/docs-suite/docs/calendar/api/calendar_controls_config.md

         </tr>
         <tr>
             <td><b>false</b></td>
-            <td>the controls are not rendered, no related markup is added to the DOM.
-The same applies when the property is not specified.
-A timepicker enabled via the <b>timePicker</b> property is still displayed</td>
+            <td>the calendar renders no controls and adds no related markup to the DOM.
+The same applies when you do not specify the property.
+A timepicker that the <code>timePicker</code> property enables still appears</td>
         </tr>
         <tr>
             <td><b>array</b></td>
-            <td>renders the listed controls in the specified order</td>
+            <td>renders the listed controls in the order you specify</td>
         </tr>
     </tbody>
 </table>